Voyz/databay/docs/source/examples/basic_metadata.rst

         >>> should_print_metadata.2 Record(payload=54, metadata={'PrintOutlet.SHOULD_PRINT': True, '__inlet__': "RandomIntInlet(metadata:{'PrintOutlet.SHOULD_PRINT': True})"})
         >>> ...

-    On each transfer :code:`ConditionalPrintOutlet` prints records incoming only from the :code:`random_int_inlet_on` that was constructed with global metadata enabling printing.
+    On each transfer :code:`ConditionalPrintOutlet` prints records incoming only from the :code:`random_int_inlet_on` that was constructed with global metadata that allows printing.

     Full example: